salesforcecli/sfdx-cli/README.md

 ## Releases

 We publish the `latest` CLI on Thursdays.
 At the same time we also publish the `latest-rc` release candidate CLI.
 The release candidates contain changes that will likely be in the final official version for the next release.
+To Install the `latest-rc` version, run `npm install sfdx-cli@latest-rc`.
+We suggest having your CI/CD pipeline use the `latest-rc` in addition to the `latest` release tags.

 Run `sfdx version` to display the version of Salesforce CLI installed on your computer.
 Run `sfdx plugins --core` to display the versions of the installed plug-ins.